rachellea/explainable-ct-ai/README.md

 This repo uses the Python unittest module for unit testing.
 You can use unittest discover to run the unit tests.

+## Dataset

+This research code was developed using the RAD-ChestCT dataset.
+The models in this codebase can be trained on the RAD-ChestCT dataset.
+CT scans from RAD-ChestCT are publicly available on Zenodo [at this link](https://zenodo.org/record/6406114).